rkadlick/nba2k-stats/README.md

 # 🏀 NBA2K Career Stats Compared

-A full‑stack stat‑tracking app built to record, compare, and visualize NBA 2K MyCareer statistics over multiple seasons.
-Born out of the frustration that 2K doesn't retain all stats across games, this project preserves career data that would otherwise be lost and turns it into side‑by‑side performance trends.
+A full-stack stat-tracking application built to record, compare, and visualize NBA 2K MyCareer statistics across multiple seasons.
+The app uses Next.js and Supabase to support authenticated player-specific stat entry, relational season/game data, and public read-only viewing of dashboards, trends, and playoff history.

-It's a real, actively‑used app — my friend and I have logged our MyCareer stats here across seasons — but it's also public: anyone can visit the live site and browse the stats and playoff history in read‑only mode.
-I'm sharing it here as a portfolio piece to show how it's built.
+It started as a practical solution to a real problem: NBA 2K does not preserve complete career stats across games, so my friend and I built this to track long-term performance over time.
+The app is actively used by both of us, and I’m sharing it publicly as a portfolio project to show the product and architecture behind it.

 **Live site:** [https://nba.rtpdreamteam.com](https://nba.rtpdreamteam.com)

 ![NBA2K Career Stats Compared screenshot](public/nba-stats-screenshot-08-2026.jpg)

 ## Features
-- **Public read‑only viewing** - anyone can browse both players' stats, trends, and playoff history without an account
+- **Public read-only viewing** — anyone can browse player stats, trends, awards, and playoff history without an account
-- **Two-user authentication** via Supabase Auth, gating edit access to each player's own data
+- **Authenticated player-specific access** — Supabase Auth and row-level security restrict edit access to each player’s own data
-- **Game management** - Add, edit, and delete individual game statistics
+- **Game stat CRUD workflows** — add, edit, and delete individual game entries with toast feedback and update flows
-- **Comprehensive stat tracking** - Points, rebounds, assists, shooting percentages, and more
+- **Relational stat tracking** — manage seasons, games, awards, playoff series, career highs, and derived season totals
-- **Side-by-side stat comparison** with dynamic stat tables
+- **Side-by-side comparison views** — compare both players across dynamic stat tables and trend views
-- **Game trend charts & tables** - Visualize performance over the last 5/10/20 games or a full season
+- **Trend analysis** — visualize performance over the last 5/10/20 games or across a full season
-- **Season totals** - Manual entry or automatic calculation from games
-- **Career highs** tracking and manual override
+- **Season totals and career highs** — support both calculated values and manual overrides where needed
-- **League awards** management, surfaced alongside season stats
-- **Playoff bracket visualization** with seeds and full tournament structure
+- **Playoff bracket visualization** — view and manage seeded playoff structures with series outcomes and player context
+- **AI headline generation logs** — track prompt/response metadata for generated game headlines

 ## Tech Stack